 If you have experienced a fractured cheekbone due to third party negligence, then you might be wondering if you have grounds to pursue a claim for compensation.
 In order to make a claim of this nature, the injury you’ve experienced will need to be assessed, as cheekbone injuries may require different levels of treatment.
 Some injuries can heal of their own accord, some might require minimal cosmetic surgery, and severe cheekbone fractures may require corrective surgery (which could include long-term issues such as paresthesia).

 Your cheekbone plays a significant role in the structure of your face, as it upholds the integrity of your eye socket.
 The cheekbone protects your eyeball and supports the eye socket from down below.
 If you experience a fractured eye socket, then you might require surgery to correct the damage that has been inflicted.
-If you have experienced a broken eye socket due to a violent crime within the workplace, then you could have grounds to make a claim for compensation.
+Should you have experienced a broken eye socket due to a violent crime within the workplace, then you could have grounds to make a claim for compensation.
 If you’ve been injured, then could pursue a facial injury compensation claim through the Criminal Injury Compensation Authority (CICA).

 Losing your ability to see can be one of the most devastating experiences.
 Not only could the loss of vision deeply impact your day to day life, but it may also create a lower quality of life, as the loss of vison could affect your physical health and psychological well-being.
 If you have lost your vision due to the negligent actions of a third party, then you might have grounds to make a claim for compensation.
 Common eye injury claims include;